schnerring/schnerring.github.io/content/blog/deploy-azure-virtual-desktop-avd-using-terraform-and-azure-active-directory-domain-services-aadds/index.md

 ## Role-based Access Control (RBAC)

 Let's create a group in AAD that authorizes its members to access the AVD application group we created earlier.
-To do so, we assign the AAD built-in `Desktop Virtualization User` role to the group:
+To do so, we create a group and assign the AAD built-in `Desktop Virtualization User` role to it:

 ```hcl
 data "azurerm_role_definition" "desktop_virtualization_user" {